Michael A. Taylor Player Props: Twins vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.1 K/9, the fifth-worst in the league.

-- The Cardinals have a 4.51 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals have the 22nd-ranked team ERA across all MLB pitching staffs (4.49).

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (103 total, one per game).
+- Cardinals pitchers combine to allow 104 home runs (one per game), the least in the league.

-- Hudson (1-0) starts for the Cardinals, his second of the season.
+- Liberatore (1-3 with a 6.75 ERA and 22 strikeouts in 32 2/3 innings pitched) makes the start for the Cardinals, his ninth of the season.

-- In his most recent appearance -- out of the bullpen on Thursday -- the righty tossed 4 1/3 innings against the Chicago Cubs, allowing five earned runs while surrendering nine hits.
+- His most recent time out was on Wednesday, July 5 against the Miami Marlins, when the left-hander went a third of an inning, surrendering four earned runs while giving up five hits.

+- In nine games this season, the 23-year-old has put up a 6.75 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .323 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.